madanmx/MAXIV2025-Data-processing-for-Beginners/README.md

 Fill it with your username and password <br/>
 When you enter the login details and click connect, A Welcome to ThinLinc page appears. <br/>
 Click Start and Now you are connected with an interface with the HPC!! <br/>
+Please use the MAXIV-Github-HPCaccess.pdf as a graphical reference.